 We may earn a commission when you buy through links in our articles.
 Learn more.

-With the best ghost Pokémon in Pokémon Go, you can strike fear into the heart of your rivals, and send their ‘mon running in the opposite direction.
+The best ghost Pokémon can strike fear into the hearts of your opponents, and send their buddies running in the opposite direction.

 Ghost Pokemon: Mismagius, Gengar, and Dusknoir in front of a spooky forest